LIFETIME DEAL — LIMITED TIME

 Notion

-• What it does differently: Notion is a cloud-based workspace that combines notes, databases, and task management.
-It offers some AI features, but it requires manual organization and isn’t optimized for automatic capture from web or meetings.
+• What it does differently: Notion is a flexible workspace for notes, databases, and tasks—mostly manual organization.
+It can do AI features, but it’s not built around automatic capture from browsing, meetings, or files.

 Roam Research